JoshOrndorff/utxo-workshop/README.md

 **Reference**: This repo is an updated implementation of the original [Substrate UXTO](https://github.com/0x7CFE/substrate-node-template/tree/utxo) by [Dmitriy Kashitsyn](https://github.com/0x7CFE)

-## Workshop Format
+## Workshop

-Checkout the `workshop` branch to get started on this workshop.
+**Getting started**: Checkout the `workshop` branch to get started on this workshop.
 The following steps will take you through a full implementation of UTXO on Substrate.

-> Note: `Master` branch contains all the answers.
-Where's the fun in that?
+> Note: This `Master` branch contains all the answers.
+Try not to peek!

 **Estimated time**: 2 hours